dcernst/dcernst.github.io/teaching/mat411f19/homework.md

 - **Daily Homework 19:** Complete 3.50-3.57 in [Chapter 3: Subgroups and Isomorphisms]({{site.baseurl}}/teaching/mat411f19/SubgroupsIsomorphisms.pdf) and digest the surrounding text along the way.
 (Due Monday, October 14)
 - **Daily Homework 20:** Complete 3.58-3.63 in [Chapter 3: Subgroups and Isomorphisms]({{site.baseurl}}/teaching/mat411f19/SubgroupsIsomorphisms.pdf) and digest the surrounding text along the way.
 (Due Wednesday, October 16)
 - **Daily Homework 21:** Complete 3.64-3.66 and 4.1, 4.3, 4.4, 4.7, 4.12, 4.13 in [Chapter 3: Subgroups and Isomorphisms]({{site.baseurl}}/teaching/mat411f19/SubgroupsIsomorphisms.pdf) and [Chapter 4: Families of Groups]({{site.baseurl}}/teaching/mat411f19/Families.pdf).
 Be sure to skim the problems in Chapter 4 that I did not assign.
 (Due Friday, October 18)
+- **Daily Homework 22:** Complete 4.20, 4.21, 4.23-4.29 in [Chapter 4: Families of Groups]({{site.baseurl}}/teaching/mat411f19/Families.pdf).
+Also, be sure to read and digest 4.15-4.19 (some of which appeared on the take-home portion of Exam 1).
+(Due Monday, October 21)

 <!-- - **Daily Homework 1:** Read the [syllabus]({{site.baseurl}}/teaching/mat411f19/syllabus/) and write down 5 important items.  *Note:*  All of the exam dates only count as a single item.
 Turn in on your own paper at the beginning of class.
 (Due Wednesday, August 29)
 - **Daily Homework 2:** Read and sign the [Student Contract]({{site.baseurl}}/teaching/StudentContract.pdf).
 (Due Wednesday, August 29)